apostrophecms/form/README.md

 }
 ```

-This includes the rich text widget so editors can add directions or note in the form.
+This includes the rich text widget so editors can add directions or notes in the form.
 Any widget type can be included.
 A very simple form widget configuration might look like this:

 ```javascript
 // modules/@apostrophecms/form/index.js